LoaiAlaa24/FitFoodAppGOLANG/README.md

-# My App
+# GoLang Nutrition App

-A sample go app with deps.
+A sample go app with deps developed by Loai Alaa and Marwan Ihab.